Eric Gale: Biography

-Eric Gale was born in Bedford–Stuyvesant, Brooklyn, New York.
-His grandfather was English, and Gale had relatives in Venezuela and Barbados.
-Growing up, Gale spent his holidays visiting family in the UK, which allowed him to look at the world through a different perspective.
-He was fluent in Spanish, German, and French.
+Eric Gale was born in Bedford–Stuyvesant, Brooklyn, New York to an American mother and British father.
+His grandfather was English so he spent his holidays visiting family in the UK, which allowed him to look at the world through a different perspective.
+He was fluent in German and Spanish.
 Gale started playing the guitar at age 12.

 He attended private, all-boys Catholic schools and was exceptionally skilled at math.
-He skipped junior high school and, while in high school, frequently visited John Coltrane's home where he sat in on jam sessions, and was given after-school snacks by John Coltrane's wife for which he was grateful.
+He skipped junior high school and, while in high school, frequently visited John Coltrane's home where he sat in on jam sessions, and was given after-school snacks by John Coltrane's wife, which he appreciated.
 Gale received his Masters in chemistry at Niagara University.
-Gale made a momentous decision to pursue a musical career instead of a Ph.D. in Chemistry, which displeased his mother.
-Gale played guitar on Bobby Lewis's hit "Tossin' and Turnin'" (1961) and Roberta Flack & Donny Hathaway's "Where Is the Love" (1972).
-He worked with Phil Upchurch and George Benson.
+While a professor at Penn State University he made the momentous decision to pursue a musical career instead of a Ph.D. in Chemistry, which displeased his mother.
+In the late 1960's, Van Morrison recorded "Brown Eyed Girl", which was originally titled "Brown Skinned Girl".
+You can hear Eric's catchy riff in the session, but the radio stations requested the title be changed to "Brown Eyed Girl", as the original was considered too controversial for the times.

+Soon after, Frank Sinatra approached Eric to work on the hit song "My Way," as mentioned in Sinatra's autobiography.
+He also appears on Roberta Flack & Donny Hathaway's "Where Is the Love" (1972), and has worked with Phil Upchurch and George Benson, to name a few.